Heroic Vehicles

 A lot of us already had our He-Man, Skeletor, Beast Man and Man-At-Arms figures.
 But who were these other guys?
 Mer-Man especially caught my eye.
 These were the first action figures I ever had, and the idea of an aquatic half-man half-fish warrior really fascinated me.

 Below: the cross sell art for Mer-Man comes in varying shades of green, generally.
-Early examples (such as on test market cards) tend to be more bluish.
+Early examples (such as on test market cards) tend to be more blue-green.
 The original art may have had straight blue skin, as show in the first image below, but varying degrees of yellow tint may have been used to shift him into the green spectrum.

 Image courtesy of Tokyonever.
 I believe this image comes from Mattel’s cross sell art used in the recent MOTU Giants line.